|1.||How can I contact a Computer Science advisor?|

 - Make an appointment, but only if you really can't make office hours or have a time-consuming

 In general, the earlier you talk to us, the more options we have to help you.

 We enjoy helping students, but please do not make extra work for us by contacting several

 advisors or contacting us in several different ways.

 |2.||I'm currently a Math student; I'd like to transfer to CS.
 What do I do?|

-Note: If you're in co-op in your faculty, this doesn't necessarily mean you'll be admitted to co-op in the Math Faculty.
+Note: If you're in co-op in your Faculty, this doesn't necessarily mean you'll be admitted to co-op in the Faculty of Mathematics.